soyart/gfc/pkg/cli/README.md

 The new struct can make use of `baseCryptFlags`, which represents shared command-line flags for encryption/decryption across all gfc crypto algorithms.

 ## `cli.go`
-It first defines a `Command` interface, which all subcommands must implement.
-It is built around package `github.com/alexflint/go-arg`, where struct `Args` (defined in `cli.go`) has other subcommands as fields. `args.RunCLI` is used to *handle* the program flow.
+It defines a `subcommand` interface, which all subcommands must implement.
+It is built around package `github.com/alexflint/go-arg`, where struct `Gfc` (defined in `cli.go`) has other subcommands as fields. `args.RunCLI` is used to *handle* the program flow.
 ### `args.RunCLI`
 Regardless of the subcommands, gfc starts by validating that all parameters it received are both valid and usable (if it's a file, then gfc must be able to open it on a filesystem, etc).